dell/csi-unity/dell-csi-helm-installer/README.md

 1. Copy a template file for the driver to a new location, naming this new file is at the users discretion.
 The template files are always found within the driver repo at `helm/csi-<drivername>/values.yaml`
 2. Edit the file such that it contains the proper configuration settings for the specific environment.
 These files are yaml formatted so maintaining the file structure is important.

-For example, to create a values file for the Unity driver the following steps can be executed
+For example, to create a values file for the Unity XT driver the following steps can be executed
 ```
 # cd to  the installation script directory
 cd dell-csi-helm-installer